damonitor/damonitor.github.io/blog_src/content/en/posts/damo_heatmap_modernization_2025_06.md

 # resolution: 80x40 (2.536 MiB and 2.520 s for each character)
 ```

-The format is same to the above record-based heatmap.
-But, now there are blank
+The format is the same as the above record-based heatmap.
+But, now there are
-characters.
+blank characters.
 Those are memory regions that we cannot find the access
 information from the snapshot.
-Each snapshot shows access freuqency of each
+Each snapshot shows the access frquency of each
 region, and how long the access frequency was kept.
 Let's say there is an
-oldest snapshot saying first 100 MiB region was not accessed at all for 10
+oldest snapshot saying the first 100 MiB region was not accessed at all for 10
-seconds, and next 10 MiB region was accessed with a high access frequency level
+seconds, and the next 10 MiB region was accessed with a high access frequency
-for 5 seconds.
+level for 5 seconds.
 Then, we cannot know what was the access frequency of the
 10 MiB region before the 5 seconds.
 The blank columns are showing that.

 In more detail, The first three lines of the output are made from the first